 WEEE Ireland component material recovery performance exceeds the required target in all categories supporting resource efficiency and circularity in the WEEE sector.
 An average of 96% of material across the WEEE categories was recovered for use again in manufacturing or final energy recovery.

-Throughout 2024 WEEE Ireland continued to strive towards closing the gap to the 65% collection target with
+Throughout 2024 and 2025 WEEE Ireland continued to strive towards closing the gap to the 65% collection target with

 About Recycle IT